GeertArien/jekyll-theme-munky/README.md

 ## Getting started

-Wether you're using Munky theme as a theme gem or as a fork, the easiest way to get started is to copy the content from the `demo` folder to your jekyll website's root folder.
-It adds all the files and required settings to get the most of out of the theme, as well as some example data to get started.
+Wether you're using munkye as a theme gem or as a fork, the easiest way to get started is to copy the content from the `demo` folder to your jekyll website's root folder.
+It adds all the required files and settings to get the most of out of the theme and adds some example data to get started.

 As a bare minimum for the theme to work properly you will need to add the following configuration data to the `_config.yml` file: